-He has also assisted members of Chambers with:
+He has also assisted with:

-- the defence of a defamation claim brought against a public figure;
+the defence of a defamation claim brought against a public figure;

 Cian is a member of the World Justice Project’s Rule of Law Research Consortium.
 In addition to his teaching and research, Cian has led rule of law training for Advocates 4 International Development (A4ID) and been a communications volunteer for Liberty.
 He was a member of the legal sub-committee of the London Irish Abortion Rights Campaign and has also collaborated on events and programmes with The AIRE Centre, JUSTICE, and Lawyers without Borders.